5l1v3r1/pwdf/README.md

 ## Usage
-Print the absoulte path of all files in the current working directory
+Print the absolute path of all files in the current working directory
 ```
 $ pwdf
 /home/luke/documents/c/pwdf/pwdf.1p.gz